Quantitative charts

 Mekko charts

-To learn more, see Mekko charts.
+To learn more, see Mekko charts with units.